Yayaka/Amorphos/specification/host.md

   - MAY **parameters** object
     The parameters for the connection protocol

-- MUST **message-protocols** array
+- MUST **service-protocols** array
-  An array of objects which have following properties Same message protocols with different versions are allowed.
+  An array of objects which have following properties Same service protocols with different versions are allowed.

   - MUST **name** string
     The name of the connection protocol

   - MUST **version** semver
-    The version of the message protocol
+    The version of the service protocol

   - MUST **services** array
     An array of services provided in the host

   - MAY **parameters** object
-    The parameters for the message protocol
+    The parameters for the service protocol

 ### Example